polar-app/polar-app/.journals/BURTON.md

     - TODO: I need to implement deletes and removing all the tags on all the docInfos and annotations and then persisting things back out.

+    - Should flashcards have tags?
+        - Should objects inherit the tags of their parent?

+    - Should comments have tags?

+    - The spacing in the document repository is broken due to the tag button I think

+    -

+## Things to test:

+    - If I update the tag on the doc, make sure all the dependent annotations update as well.

+    - make sure migration of user tags works without cloud sync being used

 # 2020-03-04